 - and can it develop in ways that we would not have imagined/planned yet?

 Why is the AI sexist?

 You will have noticed, we talk about the feminine, and the choice is not neutral.
 No, you’re not dreaming: why are the names and voices of virtual assistants so to speak exclusively feminine?
 Given the domination of the genre, one can legitimately ask the question of a will of cliché, as recalled by this interesting article of Mashable France: we do not want to break the atmosphere, but even artificial intelligence is sexist.

 Biases are everywhere.
 We’re human.
 Whatever you do, you could nurture personal or cultural prejudices.
 For the diversity of minds, behaviors and creativity, that’s good.
 However, some of us are not always kind and ethical: it is a problematic bias for data and their use.

 We measure everything at our own scale, and the anthropomorphism is always in the picture, because even endowed with empathy, it is not simple for us to understand the universe at other scales and yardsticks than that of the human.

-Humanity has never stopped evolving, because it is our guarantee of survival.
-Empathy has always been a way to push us out of our limits, not only as individuals, but as people in a society, in a civilization, as species.
+Mankind has never ceased to evolve, because it is our pledge of survival.
+Empathy has always been a way to push us out of our bounds, not only as an individual, but as a person in a society, in a civilization, as a species.